-I worked closely together with Bence (UX researcher and colleague), as well as Xeropan’s CEO and developers.
-Besides my regular design related tasks, as a project manager, I had to make sure everything went well (communication, deadlines, solving product related issues).
+One researcher and designer from UX studio worked closely with Xeropan’s CEO and developers.
+Besides the regular design related tasks, we had to make sure everything went well (communication, deadlines, solving product related issues).

 Increase in churn rate: defining the problem

-I found the beginning of the process exciting because of the complex problem we faced.
+The beginning of the process was exciting because of the complex problem we faced.
 What increased the churn rate?
-We knew only that something didn’t work quite right with the onboarding UX.
-To find out why people had stopped using the app, we did what we always do.
+We only knew that something didn’t work with the onboarding UX.
+In order to find out why people had stopped using the app, we did what we always do.
 We started digging.

 The kick-off process started with a bunch of workshops involving Xeropan’s CEO, developers, and marketing and language experts to find out more about the industry, the company and their customers.